Ryohskay/Ryohskay/README.md

 - ⚡ Fun fact: ...
 -->

 I am a university student studying Computing.
-I am learning about Java Software Programming, Database Systems, Swedish (Till A1) and Accountability/Accounting this semester.
+I am learning about Algorithms, Human-Computer Interaction, Computing-related Maths and Swedish (Till A2) this semester.